mcsammon/mcsammon.github.io/_posts/2016-09-16-dailycapm.markdown

 ---
 layout: page
-title:  "Using Daily Data to Improve the CAPM"
+title:  "Using Daily Data to Fix the Capital Asset Pricing Model (CAPM)"
 ---

-One of the problems with assessing the CAPM using monthly returns is measurement error in the $$\beta_i$$'s.
+One of the problems with using monthly data to assess the CAPM is measurement error in the $$\beta_i$$'s.
 Sample size is part of the problem, as even using a 5-year rolling window, you only get 60 observations.
 Using the same window with daily data would yield 1,260 observations (assuming 252 trading days per year).
-This post explores how the fit of the CAPM changes when using daily data, instead of monthly data.
+This post shows how the fit of the CAPM changes when using daily data, instead of monthly data.

 # The CAPM